 These figures alone provide a clear explanation for the preponderance of young teachers in English primary classroom.
 There are other factors of course, and the outcry about the heavy workload which has been heaped on teachers in England has dominated headlines for some time.
 Yet another factor is the somewhat strange method of recruiting teachers, which puts nearly all of the power in the hands of those recruiting and almost none in those of teachers looking to teach.
 The government continues to train large numbers of teachers, and more than half of the teaching jobs which come up each school year are filled by newly qualified rookies.

 I’m debating this and other areas to do with recruitment and retention issues at ResearchEd’s national conference, putting forward a primary perspective in a Teachers v Researchers Crisis in teaching panel session with Karen Wespieser, Emma Kell and Sam Sims.
-I’m looking forward to the discussion, to reporting back in a follow up blog.
+I’m looking forward to the discussion, and to reporting back in a follow up blog.